Classic-Homes/usb-virus-scanner/README.md

 This script assumes you are using an account called 'administrator' with sudo permissions.
 This script is not intended to be used on a daily driver machine or workstation, but rather a testing environment that is capable of being wiped and rebuilt in the event of an uncontained infection.

-## Deploying Service

-1. Copy the service file: Copy 'usb_scanner.service' to the '/etc/systemd/system/' directory.
-2. Reload systemd: Run `sudo systemctl daemon-reload` to make systemd aware of your new service.
-3. Enable the Service: Run `sudo systemctl enable usb_scanner.service` to enable the service to start at boot.
-4. Start the Service: Run `sudo systemctl start usb_scanner.service` to start the service immediately.

 ## Use

-Simply plug in a USB drive and a terminal will launch and scan the drive.
+Launch the script, plug in a USB drive and a terminal will launch and scan the drive.
 A report is generated at the end of the scan.